Elite Jet

-HSC Elite Jet is a high-speed ferry operated by Seajets and operated on Stena Line's Holyhead - Dún Laoghaire route and seasonally on the Fishguard - Rosslare service.
+Elite Jet is a high-speed ferry operated by Seajets and operated on Stena Line's Holyhead - Dún Laoghaire route and seasonally on the Fishguard–Rosslare service.
 She was marketed by Stena Line as the Stena Express.
 In 2019 was sold by Seajets and underwent repairs at Salamis.
 The ship was set to be launched on the Santorini – Rethymno route in 2023.

 Design and construction

 Elite Jet was built in 1996 by Incat in Australia, and is one of a series of wave-piercing catamarans to be constructed by the company.
 Construction began in May 1995 and was completed in May 1996.

 Career

-She briefly served on the English Channel for P&O Stena Line as HSC Elite.
+She briefly served on the English Channel for P&O Stena Line as the Elite.

 In 1998 she was transferred to Stena Line's Fishguard - Rosslare service and renamed Stena Lynx III.
 She operated this route on a seasonal basis, spending the winter months laid-up, usually at Birkenhead.
 Stena Line purchased the vessel in 2004.
 The same year, Stena Lynx III developed serious technical problems, and spent a large part of the summer season out of service.